 LinkedIn is a social networking site for job searchers.
 But, did you know that 87% of recruiters use LinkedIn as part of their candidate search?
 There are plenty of ways to use your LinkedIn profile to help with your job search.
 This includes updating your profile with a profile picture, relevant headline and your latest experience and skills.

 Lastly, be sure you’re connected to former coworkers and friends on LinkedIn.
 This will help you identify where you already have connections at companies you want to apply to.
 It’ll also show you what mutual connections you have with hiring managers and more.

 Leverage Your Network To Get Your Resume Seen

 Your network is critical during your job search.
 It’s easier to get a job through an employee referral than it is to apply to a job without that recommendation.
+Don’t hesitate to reach out, here’s how to ask for a job referral.
 Reach out to your mentor to get guidance on what other jobs your skill set may be conducive for.
 Talk to your career sponsor and ask if they know of any jobs they can refer you to or strong connections they can put you in contact with